-The fact that they are various minority groups in Qatar makes the ratification of the Convention on the prevention and punishment of the crime of genocide all more valuable and urgent.
+The fact that they are various minority groups in Angola makes the ratification of the Convention on the prevention and punishment of the crime of genocide all more valuable and urgent.

 Nothing in the political or strategic situation of a country can justify the absence of the needed tools for the prevention of genocide and atrocity crimes.
-However such a measure as the ratification of the convention may seem to be a light commitment, it is a clear sign that such crimes will never be tolerated and a head start for long term policies, as such an overall measure preceding or accompanying other measures and policies.
-More than not as tools and initiatives are now available for prevention13.
+The commitment made by the ratification of the convention is a clear sign that such crimes will never be tolerated and a head start for long term preventive policies, an overall measure preceding or accompanying other life saving policies.
+Tools and initiatives are available for the prevention of genocide and atrocity crimes13.

-I. Hereupon, we strongly urge and recommend to the authorities of Qatar the ratification of the Convention on the prevention and punishment of the crime of genocide.
+I. Hereupon, we strongly urge and recommend to the authorities of Angola to urgently ratify the Convention on the prevention and punishment of the crime of genocide.